Songlighting with J.R. Price

 J.R.
-Price: Here is the greatest debate among all songwriters, are you ready?
+Price: No, you certainly can not!
+Here is the greatest debate among all songwriters, are you ready?
 Lyrics or melody first?
 Why?

 J.R.
 Price: When did you start writing, and did it come naturally or was it a decision you made and worked hard to achieve?

 Madge Dietrich: I’ve been writing in some capacity since I was young, poems, stories, or terrible fan fiction.
 Songs came a little later and were a blend of natural exploration and conscious effort.
 In 2017 I was touring in a Broadway musical, had just come out of the closet, and gotten dumped by a woman I had real feelings for.
 A co-worker insisted that I get out of my depressive, post-break-up funk and learn to play guitar.
 As I plunked my way through learning chords and tormenting my hotel neighbors across America, I started writing songs to cope with the heartbreak and isolation.
 Since then, it’s been a mixture of things coming naturally and conscious choices to try different forms/topics/points of entry.
 As I keep writing I want to work more on writing songs from the perspective of other people, whether they be fictional or real.